 Results from our regional modelling experiments are freely available to anyone investigating the impacts of weather and climate changes across the available regions.
 Scientists interested in using this data should contact the weather@home scientific coordinator, Friederike Otto.

 This is our own home region and thus also our experimental region with currently the largest data sets available.
 For the European region we have a standard ensemble of simulations with 50 km resolution from 1960 to 2010 forced with HadISST monthly observed SSTs.
 Additionally we have a perturbed physics ensemble (PPE) for the same period where we disturbed not only the initial conditions but also a set of the model parameters to investigate physical plausible parameters.
-Currently we are sending out workunits for a new standard ensemble forced with OSTIA daily SSTs for the period 1985 to the present.

 Additionally we submit work for a “counterfactual” ensemble simulating a climate that might have been without anthropogenic climate change.
 We plan to have several counterfactual, or “natural” ensembles based on SSTs from different GCMs of the CMIP5 project where all major modelling centres in the world provided counterfactual model simulations for the upcoming IPCC report AR5.

 The Western US region, labelled PNW for Pacific North West, is an unusual region as it is smaller than our other regions and has a resolution of 25 km.
 The model region encompasses the Eastern Pacific Ocean and the Western US, extending inland as far as the Rocky Mountains.
 North to south it stretches from Canada down to the Gulf of California, and includes the Coast Range of mountains.
 It is currently the only region where simulations of the future are already available (2020 to 2040).

 The Western US region is coordinated from our Partner Phil Mote at Oregon State University.